600 free credits after installing the plugin on your WordPress site. No credit card required.

 Language Samples

-Hear how WPVoicer sounds across all 10 supported languages.
+Hear how WPVoicer sounds across Basic and Premium voices.

 How it works